Garden Route Guided Tours

 There are historical landmarks, excellent golfing facilities and stunning beaches and bays just outside of town, including Victoria Bay, known for its perfect surfing waves, great fishing and whale and dolphin sighting.

 As with all stops along the garden route, adventure is never far away!
-You can go caving, climbing, abseiling, rafting, paragliding, angling and 4 x 4’ing, all within a few kms of the town.
+You can go caving, climbing, abseiling, rafting, paragliding, angling and 4 x 4’ing, all within a few km of the town.

 Mossel Bay is sunny nearly all year round, and home to around 60kms of warm, golden beach stretches.
 Museums, archaeological excavations, bushman rock art, golf, boating and yachting, game reserves, shark cage diving and shipwreck diving are all available, making your Mossel bay adventure a full and exciting one.
+Tours including the area: SCCD, SCCE, countrywide Tours.

 Wilderness, Sedgefield and Nature’s Valley